 Jan Jirucha jr. is a trombonist, composer and conductor.
 He is the founder and leader of the avant-garde big band Bucinatores Orchestra.
 In 2012 he received the award for best composition in a contest organized by OSA (Czech Copyright Association).
 In 2014 he experienced being a conductor and composer for the European big band project Euroradio Jazz Orchestra.
 The album Euroradio Jazz Orchestra in Prague, released in the following year, dominated by the four-part “Charles Mingus” suite written by Jan.
 As an arranger he also cooperates with the Gustav Brom Orchestra, the Czech Radio Symphony Orchestra (SOČR), the Prague Symphony Orchestra (FOK) and the Jazz Dock Orchestra.
 Currently, he is a teacher at the Janacek Academy of Performing Arts in Brno.

-Luboš Soukup is a saxophonist and composer, and a graduate from the Jazz Academy in Katowice and Copenhagen.
-He lives in Denmark, and operates primarily on the Czech and Danish jazz scenes.
-He leads the international band Luboš Soukup Quartet and Czech groups such as Points and Points Septet.
-With these and other bands he has already released a number of recordings.
-Two of them – Through The Mirror and the Earth were chosen by the Czech Radio Experts’ Survey as Best Jazz Albums in 2013 and 2017.
-In 2017 he won the prestigious Discovery of the Year award from the Danish Music Society.
-He was nominated and took the prize from Miles Davis’ long-time partner, Marilyn Mazur.
-Currently, he is a teacher at the jazz department of the Music Academy of Performing Arts in Prague.
+Luboš Soukup is a saxophonist and composer, a graduate of the Jazz Academy in Katowice and Copenhagen.
+He works on both the Czech and Danish music scene.
+He is the leader of the international quartet Luboš Soukup Quartet, the Machina Mundi project, the Freetown Quartet and the Czech band Points Septet.
+He is a co-founder of the Copenhagen project Lalabaj, which is inspired by folk music.
+He collaborates with Michal Rataj and Oskar Torok on the electro-acoustic project Hornscape.
+He has already released a number of records with these and other bands.
+Two of them – Through the Mirror and Earth – were selected in the Czech Radio Experts’ Survey for the best jazz albums of 2013 and 2017.
+In 2017, he received the prestigious Discovery of the Year award from the Danish Music Society.
+He was nominated and received an award from longtime teammate Miles Davis Marilyn Mazur.
+He currently works as a teacher at the Jazz Department of the Academy of Music and Performing Arts in Prague.